aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes_node_pool.html.markdown

 * `system_disk_snapshot_policy_id` - (Optional, Available in 1.177.0+) The system disk snapshot policy id.
 * `cpu_policy` - (Optional, Available in 1.177.0+) Kubelet cpu policy.
 For Kubernetes 1.12.6 and later, its valid value is either `static` or `none`.
 Default to `none` and modification is not supported.
 * `kubelet_configuration` - (Optional, Available in 1.180.0+) Kubelet configuration parameters for worker nodes.
 Detailed below.
 More information in [Kubelet Configuration](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/).
-* `rollout_policy` - (Optional, Available in 1.180+) Rollout policy is used to specify the strategy when the node pool is rolling update.
+* `rollout_policy` - (Optional, Deprecated, Available in 1.180+) Rollout policy is used to specify the strategy when the node pool is rolling update.
 This field works when nodepool updating.
+Please use `rolling_policy` to instead it from provider version 1.185.0.
-  * `max_unavailable` - (Optional, Available in 1.180+) Maximum number of unavailable nodes during rolling upgrade.
+  * `max_unavailable` - (Optional, Deprecated, Available in 1.180+) Maximum number of unavailable nodes during rolling upgrade.
+The value of this field should be greater than `0`, and if it's set to a number less than or equal to `0`, the default setting will be used.
+Please use `max_parallelism` to instead it from provider version 1.185.0.
+* `rolling_policy` - (Optional, Available in 1.185.0+) Rolling policy is used to specify the strategy when the node pool is rolling update.
+This field works when nodepool updating.
+  * `max_parallelism` - (Optional, Available in 1.185.0+) Maximum parallel number nodes during rolling upgrade.
 The value of this field should be greater than `0`, and if it's set to a number less than or equal to `0`, the default setting will be used.

 #### tags